dustinpfister/blog_posts/_posts/mongodb-making-a-connection-module-with-mongoose.md

 <!-- more -->

 ## 1 - what to know

+This is a post on making a node.js module that connects to mongo db.
+It is not a getting started post on mongodb, node.js, or javaScript.
+I assume that you have at least some background in these things.

 ## 2 - A connect.js file, or index.js of a mongoose_connect module